Noa-Lynn van Leuven: Against all odds at Ally Pally – DW – 12/17/2024

 On the way to the world's most prestigious darts tournament, the 28-year-old faced many hurdles and sometimes massive resistance — in addition to a lot of support and enthusiasm.

 Van Leuven was born a man.
 She first described herself as transgender at the age of 16 and began her transition from male to female, which she completed in 2022.
-She has been competing in international darts tournaments since 2021.
+Van Leuven has been competing in international darts tournaments since 2021.

-She punched her ticket to the World Championships due to strong performances in the Women's Series and it is precisely this that is now sparking criticism, some of which has taken the form of abuse on social media.
+Van Leuven qualified for the World Championship due to strong performances in the Women's Series and it is precisely this that is now sparking criticism, some of which has taken the form of abuse on social media.
 There have even been death threats.

 'Is somebody watching me?'